amueller/strata-nyc-2016/README.md

 **Location: 331**

-Materials will be posted soon.
+Slides can be found at:

 Please bring a laptop with a working installation of Python (2.7, 3.4 or 3.5).
 The following packages are required: